Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 And your market, business culture, and personality.
 Take into consideration how well you know the person you are communicating with.
 Understand the level of formality required.

-If your business culture is more relaxed or you prefer to show some personality, use emojis when appropriate.
-If you do not feel that emojis fit your business’s formality level, then do not use them.
+If your business culture is more relaxed or you prefer to show some personality, use emojis sparingly when appropriate.
+If you don’t feel that emojis fit your business’s level of formality, then don’t use them.

 There is a time and place for everything.
-Use your discretion based on what works best for your business.
+Use your discretion based on what works best for your business, culture, and market.

 Share the knowledge!